 Subd.
 2. Type of education required.
-Approved continuing education is approved if it is equivalent to category 1 credit hours as defined by the American Osteopathic Association Bureau of Professional Education, the Royal College of Physicians and Surgeons of Canada, the American Academy of Physician Assistants, or by organizations that have reciprocal arrangements with the physician recognition award program of the American Medical Association.
+Approved continuing education equivalent to category 1 credit hours as defined by the American Osteopathic Association Bureau of Professional Education, the Royal College of Physicians and Surgeons of Canada, the American Academy of Physician Assistants, or by organizations that have reciprocal arrangements with the physician recognition award program of the American Medical Association.

 The board shall establish, in writing, internal operating procedures for receiving and investigating complaints, accepting and processing applications, granting registrations, and imposing enforcement actions.
 The written internal operating procedures may include procedures for sharing complaint information with government agencies in this and other states.
 Procedures for sharing complaint information must be consistent with the requirements for handling government data under chapter 13.

 Subdivision 1.
-Membership. (a) The Physician Assistant Advisory Council is created and is composed of seven persons appointed by the board.
+Membership.
+The physician assistant advisory council is created and is composed of seven persons appointed by the board.
 The seven persons must include:

 (1) two public members, as defined in section 214.02;

 (2) three physician assistants registered under this chapter; and

 (3) two licensed physicians with experience supervising physician assistants.